Volunteer Bond Program

 How many hours do I need to put in?

 The Volunteer Bond Program is based on credits, rather than hours.
 The number of volunteer hours required will change depending on the task(s) a volunteer chooses to perform.
-The number of credits also depends on how many players a single family has registered with CMHA.
+The number of credits also depends on how many players and/or the age of the player(s) a single family has registered with CMHA.

 Is the Volunteer Bond Program mandatory?